-Always On Monitor will remain on during power saving modes.
-Suspend> Off Monitor blanked when the systems enters the Suspend mode.
-All Modes> Off Monitor blanked when the system enters any power saving mode.
+NA Monitor remains on during power-saving modes.
+Suspend Monitor blanked when system enters Suspend mode.
+Doze Monitor blanked when system enters any power saving mode.

 Video Off Method

 This determines the manner in which the monitor is blanked.

 V/H SYNC+Blank This selection will cause the system to turn off the vertical and horizontal synchronization ports and write blanks to the video buffer.
 Blank Screen This option only writes blanks to the video buffer.
 DPMS Support Initial display power management signaling.